 Best Practices for Fast Prototyping

 Before launching, conduct beta testing through platforms like TestFlight (iOS) or Google's testing tools for Android to catch bugs early.
 Use targeted surveys with tools like SurveyMonkey or Typeform to validate your core features.
 These surveys are often affordable, with setups costing under $500.
-By prioritizing simplicity and testing early, you can keep the speed and efficiency that make no-code development so appealing.
+By prioritizing simplicity and testing early, you can keep the speed and efficiency that make AI-assisted development so appealing.

 Conclusion

-Adalo’s rapid feedback loop means you can launch your MVP quickly, gather real user data through built-in analytics, and make updates based on what you learn.
-And here’s the best part: updates are deployed instantly - no need to wait for app store approvals.
+Adalo's rapid feedback loop means you can launch your MVP quickly, gather real user data through built-in analytics, and make updates based on what you learn.
+And here's the best part: updates are deployed instantly—no need to wait for app store approvals.
 This ability to adapt in real time, instead of dealing with long development cycles, is what sets successful MVPs apart.

-To get started, pinpoint the key features of your MVP, build your prototype with Adalo’s templates and visual workflows, and launch it to users.
+To get started, pinpoint the key features of your MVP, build your prototype with Adalo's templates and AI-assisted workflows, and launch it to users.
 Use their real behavior to refine and improve your app.
-This approach not only keeps you moving quickly but ensures you’re building something your audience actually needs.
+This approach not only keeps you moving quickly but ensures you're building something your audience actually needs.

 Related Blog Posts